-Recreational soccer: Is that soccer program that is primarily devoted to the enjoyment and development of soccer players without the emphasis on travel or high-level competition.
+Recreational soccer: This is a soccer program that is primarily devoted to the enjoyment and development of soccer players without the emphasis on travel or high-level competition.
 The purpose of recreational soccer is to provide an opportunity for the participants to have fun, learn the sport and develop life skills including a lifelong love of the game.

 Recreational Player – a player who is assigned to a team without regard to his/her abilities and skills

 Recreational Team – teams formed of Recreational players to play soccer for fun

 Recreational League – leagues composed of Recreational Teams